 - Keri Shull for property photographer offers from $30,000.00 to $42,000.00 per year.

 So these job offers could be as a starting point, but if you don’t find anything that suits your needs in the job offers websites, you can always contact the employer directly.
-Photographer Thierry says that 80% of the clients in this business are the brokers, builders, interiors designers, architects, developers.
+Photographer Thierry Dehove says that 80% of the clients in this business are the brokers, builders, interior designers, architects, developers.
 So feel free to reach them.

 What gear do you need for real estate photography?

 Probably everyone knows that the most important piece of a gear in a real estate photography is the lens.
-A lens can have a huge impact on final image.
+A lens can have a huge impact on the final image.

-Although photographer Sherry for a real estate photography goes with a Sigma 10-20 lens and Nikon 18-150 lens for long shots and feature close-ups.
+Although photographer Sherry Watkins for a real estate photography goes with a Sigma 10-20 lens and Nikon 18-150 lens for long shots and feature close-ups.

 And how about the camera?
 It’s true that for real estate photography you don’t need the most expensive camera to get great pictures as needed for example in action photography.
-So a camera with a large full frame sensor will work.
+So a camera with a large full-frame sensor will work.

-Photographer Sherry shares, that she uses Nikon 600S.
+Photographer Sherry Watkins shares, that she uses Nikon 600S.
 Photographer Thierry - Canon 5D mark IV and Canon 5D mark III.

 However, what is essential to have in a gear for real estate photography is tripod and flash!
 Tripod will hold the camera in stable position and you will be able to make clear photos.
 While flash will help to capture more detailed and color-rich photos.
 The choice of flash depends on the style of shooting and the details you want to highlight.

 So if you have these items, you will get good photos and will totally impress your clients!